ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

                  input data output by `PP_Generate`.
 - `tag`:         A byte array corresponding to the client-generated tag from the output of PP_Redeem.
+- `aux`:         A byte array corresponding to arbitrary auxiliary data.

 Outputs: